apache/james-project/src/site/markdown/server/manage-webadmin.md

  - `ForwardUsernameChangeTaskStep`: creates forward from old user to new user and migrates existing forwards
  - `FilterUsernameChangeTaskStep`: migrates users filtering rules
  - `DelegationUsernameChangeTaskStep`: migrates delegations where the impacted user is either delegatee or delegator
+ - `MailboxUsernameChangeTaskStep`: migrates mailboxes belonging to the old user tto the account of the new user.
+It also migrates user's mailbox subscriptions.

 Response codes: